3D Simulations of Magnetoconvection in a Rapidly Rotating Supernova Progenitor: Introduction

 Three-dimensional simulations of convection during advanced burning stages in massive stars have so far largely disregarded two important aspects of real stars -- rotation and magnetic fields.
 The effects of rotation had only been touched upon by the seminal work of \citet{kuhlen_03}, and studies in axisymmetry (2D) of \citet{arnett_10,chatzopoulos_16}, while 3D simulations have only started to explore rotation in recent years \citep{McNeill2022, Yoshida2021, Fields2022}.
 Similarly, magnetic fields during the advanced burning stages have only been considered recently by \citet{VarmaMuller2021}, and their work was limited to the non-rotating case.

 Outside the context of advanced burning stages in massive stars, magnetohydrodynamic (MHD) simulations have been used extensively as a means to study convection over the years, primarily in the context of the Sun and solar-like stars \citep[for reviews see, e.g.,][]{brun_17,charbonneau_20}.
 Given the high quality of spatially and temporally resolved solar data \citep[e.g.,][]{Garcia2009, Raouafi2023}, these simulations often aim to explain more detailed observational time-varying features on the solar surface \citep{Rincon2018, Toriumi2019, Petrovay2020} and envelope convection, which includes understanding the formation of the solar rotation profile \citep[e.g.][]{Featherstone2015, Brun2017, Hotta2022, Camisassa2022}.
 Studies of stars more massive than the sun are currently limited to just a handful of core dynamo simulations of A and B-type stars \citep[e.g.,][]{Brun2005, Featherstone2009, Auguston2016}.
+Recently, 3D simulations \citep{Raynaud2020, Masada2022} have also shown that the convective dynamo can be an important ingredient in amplifying magnetic fields in newly forming neutron stars.

 Simulations of magnetoconvection during the late burning stages, both in rotating and non-rotating stars, are a necessity for several reasons.
 Even in slowly rotating massive stars, magnetic fields have been shown to impact the dynamics of the subsequent neutrino-driven explosions \citep{obergaulinger_14,MullerVarma2020, Matsumoto2020, Matsumoto2022, Varma2022}.
 For the magnetorotational explosion scenario (e.g., \citealp{burrows_07a,Winteler2012a,Mosta2014,moesta_18,Obergaulinger2020,Obergaulinger2020b,kuroda_20,aloy_21,powell_23}; see also early work on explosions driven by millisecond magnetars, e.g., \citealp{Usov1992, Duncan1992}), a better understanding of the interplay between convection, rotation, and magnetic fields in supernova progenitors is even more critical.
 In this mechanism, a rapidly rotating core and very strong initial magnetic fields are required to launch the very energetic explosion.
 Such magnetorotational explosions are thought to explain rare, unusually energetic ``hypernovae'' with energies of up to $\mathord{\sim}10^{52}\,\mathrm{erg}$ \citep{woosley_06}.